-LinkedIn lead generation ads allowed us to target the following:
+LinkedIn lead generation ads allowed us to target via the following:

-We targeted the U.S., Australia and five other European countries where our client was able to generate the highest levels of interest from their leads.
+- Location: we targeted the U.S., Australia, and five European countries where our client was able to generate the highest levels of interest from their leads.

 We chose the sponsored content ads format, which allowed us to promote ads as content updates.
 This would then appear in the newsfeeds of the target audience.
 The ad would only appear while using the LinkedIn mobile app, as we were only using the LinkedIn lead gen forms.

 We worked closely with Kodo Survey to ensure the ad copy would resonate with their buyer persona.
-We ran a total of five campaigns and for each campaign, we had four different ad variations (pure direct response style ads or gated content).
-Each creative version had different copy ( headline + text) which would allow us to test and decide, based on performance, what was working and what was not.
+We ran a total of five campaigns, and for each campaign we had four different ad variations (pure direct response style ads or gated content).
+Each creative version had different copy (headline + text), which would allow us to test and decide (based on performance) what was working and what wasn’t.

-LinkedIn ads proved to be a very effective strategy for online B2B lead generation, allowing Kodo Survey to reach their perfect customer profile at a lower cost per lead.
-This, combined with different ad goals (demo, case study, webinar) was extremely effective in driving the right leads for Kodo.
-Additionally, the utilization of digital content assets like white papers, webinars and whitepaper was a much more effective way of getting online leads than just focusing on “Demo” form completions.
+LinkedIn ads proved to be a very effective strategy for online B2B lead generation, allowing Kodo Survey to reach their perfect customer profile at a lower cost-per-lead.
+This, combined with different ad goals (demo, case study, webinar), was extremely effective in driving the right leads for Kodo.
+Additionally, the utilization of digital content assets like whitepapers and webinars was a much more effective way of getting online leads than just focusing on “Demo” form completions.

 65 qualified leads were generated the first month: